ranbureand/multilingual-experiment/readme.markdown

 *Coming soon…*

-### Multilingual Sitemap
+### Multilingual Sitemaps

+If we want to serve a multilingual sitemap, we need to create a [Sitemap index](https://www.sitemaps.org/protocol.html#index "Sitemaps XML Format, Sitemap index") file and list a Sitemap file for each language we support.

 #### Sitemap Index

-The page named `sitemap.html` is placed in the root directory of the site.
-It is none other than a [Sitemap index](https://www.sitemaps.org/protocol.html#index "Sitemaps XML Format, Sitemap index") which points to the other localized sitemaps in the respective language subfolders.
+We plage the page named `sitemap.html` in the root directory of the site.
+It points to the other localized sitemaps in the respective language subfolders.

 ``` liquid
 ---